Reddsito/FrontEndChallenge/README.md

 ## The challenge

-Your challenge is to build out this intro section with dropdown navigation and get it looking as close to the design as possible.
+Your challenge is to build out this crowdfunding product page and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

 Your users should be able to:

-- View the relevant dropdown menus on desktop and mobile when interacting with the navigation links
-- View the optimal layout for the content depending on their device's screen size
+- View the optimal layout depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover states for interactive elements
+- Make a selection of which pledge to make
+- See an updated progress bar and total money raised based on their pledge total after confirming a pledge
+- See the number of total backers increment by one after confirming a pledge
+- Toggle whether or not the product is bookmarked

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.